gtrdp/cs-rug-internship/LogBook/README.md

 	- Installing Xubuntu in the Mini PC.
 	- Got the example code of Estimote beacon.
 	- Reading the example code (a little bit).

+- **Wed Apr 20 13:38:58 CEST 2016**
+	- Continued learning the Swift for iOS.
+	- Created the first project in Swift.

 May #3 (Midterm Eval)